The Florida Flute Association

 LISTING and requirements of the 2017 Competitions (click on link)

-You must register as a 2017 FFA member in order to apply–form available at a later date
+You must renew your FFA membership for 2017 or join as a 2017 FFA member in order to apply

 For Competition requirements and forms, go to the menu bar under Convention